Team

 Director and Stained Glass Conservator, Painter, and Glazier

-BA Hons.
+ICON Accredited Conservator Restorer (ACR).
+BA (Hons).
 English Literature and Spanish, Bath Spa University, 2010 - 2013.
 Post Graduate Diploma in Journalism, Cardiff University, 2013-2014.
+SPAB Fellow 2017.
+Chemistry for Conservators Course, International Academics Projects, 2021.
 Jack has long term involvement in the family business, and is immersed in developing strategies to take the business into the future.
-He is currently registered on the ICON pathway to become an Accredited Conservator Restorer (ACR).
-Throughout 2017 Jack is undertaking the S.P.A.B.
-Fellowship programme.

 Director, and Stained Glass Conservator, Painter, and Glazier

-ICON accredited conservator.
+ICON accredited conservator Restorer.
 Fellow of the British Society of Master Glass Painters, Liveryman of the Glaziers Company.
 National Stained Glass Advisor to the National Trust.
 External assessor for ICON Professional Accreditation of Conservator Restorers.
 External assessor for AABC, the register of Accredited Architects in Building Conservation.
 Steve commenced training at Fulham Glass House under Carl Edwards in 1980.
 He spent a further 10 years at Chapel Studios, mentored by Alf Fisher, before setting-up HWG in 1995.
+In 2020 Steve was awarded an MBE for services to stained glass conservation.
+In 2021 Steve was awarded the Plowden medal for his tireless encouragement of younger professionals into the sector.

 Stained Glass Conservator, Painter, and Glazier